Testicular Cancer: Which Treatment Should I Have for Stage I Nonseminoma Testicular Cancer After My Surgery?

 You have exams, chest X-rays, and blood tests regularly during the first few years, as well as CT scans.
 It can be hard to go to the doctor's office that often.
 Unless your cancer comes back, the number of checkups and tests will gradually decrease over the next 10 years.

 With surveillance, you may be able to avoid the risks and side effects of lymph node surgery or chemotherapy.
-About 70 to 80 out of 100 men who choose surveillance are cured.
-They don't have to worry about future treatment.
-This means that about 20 to 30 of those 100 men do need treatment later.1
+About 70 out of 100 men with nonseminoma cancer who choose surveillance do not need more treatment later.
+This means that about 30 of those 100 men do need treatment later.1

 Even when cancer is found after a period of surveillance, it is often easy to cure if it's found early.
 Because of this, many doctors consider it reasonable for some men to choose surveillance.